Louisville, Kentucky Divorce Lawyers & Attorneys in Jefferson County

 Child Support in Louisville, Kentucky

-In Kentucky, child support is determined using state guidelines that consider both parents’ combined adjusted gross income and the number of children to be supported.
-The minimum monthly child support amount is $60, but this can be adjusted based on the parent’s financial circumstances.
-The court may also consider factors such as the child’s needs, the parent’s financial resources, and the standard of living the child would have enjoyed if the marriage had not ended.
-Additionally, Kentucky law allows for modifications to child support orders if there is a significant change in circumstances.
+Child support in Kentucky is determined using state guidelines that take into account both parents’ combined adjusted gross income and the number of children requiring support.
+While the minimum monthly child support amount is $60, the court may adjust this amount based on factors such as the needs of the child, the financial resources of the parents, and the standard of living the child would have experienced had the marriage not ended.

 Name Change in Jefferson County, Kentucky